DingWenl/JFPTS/README.md

 # JFPTS
+1. Here are the codes of the JFPTS-enhanced t-SSVEPformer in the paper ["Breaking the performance barrier in deep learning-based SSVEP-BCIs: a joint frequency-phase training strategy“]().
-JFPTS, the main folder is used to reproduce JFPTS-enhanced t-SSVEPformer, and the Figure_1 folder is used to reproduce Figure 1 of the paper.
+2. the main folder is used to reproduce JFPTS-enhanced t-SSVEPformer, and the Figure_1 folder is used to reproduce Figure 1 of the paper.
 ## The related version information
 1. Python == 3.9.13
 2. Keras-gpu == 2.6.0